fbef0102/Game-Private_Plugin/Plugin_插件/Fun_娛樂/l4d_ranking_system/readme.md

 		// Numbers of real survivor player require to active this plugin. l4d_ranking_system_player_require "2"

-		// If 1, add rank title to player name l4d_ranking_system_rank_display "1"
+		// If 1, add rank title to player name in chatbox l4d_ranking_system_rank_display "1"

 		// Giving exp for killing a smoker